-In common with similar not-for-profit organizations, Cricket Canada derives a portion of its revenue from donations and fundraising events, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the entity and we were not able to determine whether any adjustments might be necessary to donations, fundraising revenue, excess of revenue over expenses, assets and unrestricted net assets.
+In common with many not-for-profit organizations, Cricket Canada derives a portion of its revenue from donations and fundraising events, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the entity and we were not able to determine whether any adjustments might be necessary to revenue, excess of revenue over expenses, assets and financial position.